hkarhani/syslogfs/README.md

      a.
 To Accept requests from Host IP running the Script
      b.
 Configure a new DEX Account (note <Name>@<Username> to be used in below configuration)
      b.
 To Define a Web-Services Composite Property (default name is "TrapsEvents").
         i.
-You need to create a Web-Service Property in your ForeScout CounterACT / Data-Exchange DEX / Web-Services Properties
-           Property Name: default "TrapsEvents" - Type Composite (configurable from syslogfs.py) ii.
+You need to create a Web-Service Property in your Platform / Data-Exchange DEX / Web-Services Properties Property Name: default "TrapsEvents" - Type Composite (configurable from syslogfs.py) ii.
 Then Configure the following mapped sub-properties:
 			- TimeStamp (String) - Inv